Sayonara Wild Hearts

-Sayonara Wild Hearts is a music-based action game created by Swedish developer Simogo and published by Annapurna Interactive.
+Sayonara Wild Hearts is a 2019 rhythm action video game developed by Simogo and published by Annapurna Interactive.
 Described as a "pop album video game", Sayonara Wild Hearts follows the story of a heartbroken young woman through a surrealistic landscape.
 Each level of the game is set to a song, with the player guiding the woman while collecting hearts, avoiding obstacles, and fighting enemies.
-The game was released for iOS, macOS, Nintendo Switch, PlayStation 4, and tvOS devices in September 2019, for Windows in December 2019, and for Xbox One in February 2020.
+The game was released for iOS, macOS and tvOS through Apple Arcade, Nintendo Switch, PlayStation 4 in September 2019, for Windows in December 2019, for Xbox One in February 2020, and for PlayStation 5 in February 2025.
 It was met with positive reviews for its visuals, soundtrack, and gameplay, and nominated for several year-end awards.

 Gameplay

 Sayonara Wild Hearts is a rhythm game broken into 23 levels.
 In each level, the player controls the main character as they automatically travel through a surrealistic landscape alongside a pop music soundtrack.
 The exact mechanics of each level change, but in general the player attempts to guide the character to collect hearts across the level to earn points, while avoiding obstacles.
 In some levels, the player will be prompted to press a button in time with the soundtrack to make a jump or avoid an obstacle.
 Other levels may require the player to move a cursor on screen to target a bow-and-arrow weapon to defeat enemies, in a manner similar to Rez.
 During the levels, the player will encounter different boss encounters, which will incorporate a mix of movement and timed button presses to avoid attacks.
 The player earns points for hearts collected, timing on button presses, and avoiding obstacles, and are rated on a bronze, silver, or gold rating for each.
 Should the player hit an obstacle or enemy projectile, they are returned to a checkpoint.
-If the player fails to clear a section after a few tries, the game provides a means for the player to skip that section, only losing out on possible points that could be earned.
+If the player fails to clear a section after a few tries, the game provides a means for the player to skip that section (The Magician), only losing out on possibly earnable points.